 LA's cover offices, shops, warehouses, hotel and catering, sport, leisure, consumer services (eg launderettes, hairdressers, undertakers, shoe repair, tyre and exhaust fitters), residential care homes and churches.

-The Council's Health and Safety Service is delivered by the Food, Health and Safety Team in the Environmental Services Section.
-Primarily, the Team seek to prevent accidents and ill health in the workplace.
+Our Health and Safety Service is delivered by the Commercial Protection team within the Communities Section.
+Primarily, the team seek to prevent accidents and ill health in the workplace.
 This is done by:

 - Inspections and a range of other interventions directed at workplaces to make sure that risks are effectively managed